mpkleine/ChaseMappr/README.md

 and finally point straight up.
 The program will then exit.<br>

 <b>Version History</b><br>
-Version 1.2.0 - 12/01/2023 - Added the calibrate routine.
+<b>Version 1.2.0</b> - 12/01/2023 - Added the calibrate routine.<br>
-Version 1.1.0 - 12/01/2023 - Added the pause routines on serial data for both the packets and the location lines.
+<b>Version 1.1.0</b> - 12/01/2023 - Added the pause routines on serial data for both the packets and the location lines.
 Also added error trapping for serial port failures.
 A message states the serial port failed and all serial transmissions are canceled.
-Also added a display of all input parameters as the program starts.
+Also added a display of all input parameters as the program starts.<br>
-Version 1.0.0 - 11/30/2023 - Initial functional release.
+<b>Version 1.0.0</b> - 11/30/2023 - Initial functional release.